 The programme itself, whilst inclusive of what students bring to their practice, draws clearly from some of the most significant and influential schools of psychology that provide a firm bedrock for transformative coaching.

-In the explanations below, we set out some of our core theory but they real art of coaching is turning dry theory to living, vibrant practice
+In the explanations below, we set out some of our core theory, but the real art of coaching is turning dry theory to living, vibrant practice.

 There are seven key theoretical frameworks that are explicitly explored on the Diploma though we often allude to others as conversations unfold in the training room or supervision spaces.

 - Narrative Psychology

 At the heart of the Diploma in Transformational Coaching, lies the transformative learning theory of Jack Mezirow.
 Mezirow suggested that all learning can be either instrumental (a means to an end) or transformative.
 In the transformative approach to learning, the focus is less on the end itself (the newly acquired skill) but rather on the emergent change brought about by an exploration of the individual’s assumptions and model of the world.
 The essential theory describes how as humans we build a mental model of the world that serves us to live life, but which often contains the seeds of our own challenges.
 By exploring this mental model, we loosen up the framework through which we experience the world and open up new possibilities for thought, feeling and action.